 - 1 cup high proof alcohol (Everclear, vodka, etc.)

-- ½ teaspoon liquid soap (Do not use castile soap.)
+- ½ teaspoon liquid soap, optional for really dirty surfaces (Do not use castile soap.)

 Note: Avoid cleaning windows when sun is shining on them.
 Warm windows will show streaks after drying.